skip to main content

 Japan

-College of DuPage Program: Kyoto and Osaka, Japan
+College of DuPage: Kyoto and Osaka

 The program begins with a field trip in Hiroshima where students are getting to know each other very well.
 A variety of field trips and excursions are planned throughout the program.
 These field trips take students to famous temples, shrines, castles, parks and museums.
 Since Kyoto was a capital of Japan (AD 794 - 1868) and is still regarded as a cultural center of Japan, students will learn a variety of things from living in Kyoto and nearby cities, such as Osaka, and Nara.
 Transportation and fees for these field trips are all included.
 Optional weekend trips will also be offered.